Sonklol/new-rpchat/README.md

 - Put it in the `[esx]` directory

 ## Installation
-- Add `start rpchat` to your server.cfg
+- Add `ensure rpchat` to your server.cfg

 # Legal
 ### License